New Jersey Commercial Lease CAM Audit Rights [2026 Guide]

 Many New Jersey strip centers are managed by regional property management companies with corporate presence in New Jersey or the broader Northeast.
 These companies frequently bill both a property-level management fee (charged against the individual center's CAM pool) and a corporate-level supervisory or oversight fee (also charged against the same CAM pool).
 When the lease caps total management fees at 4 or 5 percent of CAM revenues, the aggregate of two fees often exceeds the cap.

-This is a Rule 3 (Management Fee Overcharge) detection.
-CAMAudit totals all management-related fee lines in the reconciliation, including any fee labeled "administrative," "supervisory," "oversight," "asset management," or similar, and compares the aggregate to the lease's stated cap.
+CAMAudit's Rule 3 (Management Fee Overcharge) totals all management-related fee lines in the reconciliation, including any fee labeled "administrative," "supervisory," "oversight," "asset management," or similar, and compares the aggregate to the lease's stated cap.

-The NJ-specific pattern: regional property management companies with their own corporate overhead frequently justify the supervisory fee as a corporate service that is separate from property-level management.
+Regional property management companies with their own corporate overhead frequently justify the supervisory fee as a corporate service separate from property-level management.
 Whether that argument holds depends on how the lease defines "management fees" and whether the fee structure was disclosed at lease signing.
+In properties with gross-up provisions, the management fee may also be calculated on the grossed-up expense pool rather than actual costs, compounding the overcharge further.
+CAMAudit's Rule 5 (Gross-Up Violation) checks for this pattern alongside the management fee calculation.

 Setup: 2,500 SF dry cleaner in a 120,000 SF strip center in Bergen County, New Jersey.
 The center is anchored by a Stop & Shop occupying 50,000 SF.
 Stop & Shop is excluded from the CAM pool denominator per its anchor lease.
 The tenant's lease states a pro-rata share of 2.1 percent.